Crossroads Christian Church

-Crossroads Christian Church is an Evangelical Christian megachurch, located in Corona, California, United States.
+Crossroads Christian Church is an Nondemominational Christian megachurch, located in Corona, California, United States.

 History

 Crossroads Christian Church was founded in 1892 by nine members in Corona, California.
 Led by Reverend Wright and Sister Iola, the church opened as the "First Christian Church of South Riverside."
 In 1932, the church changed its name to "1st Christian Church, Corona"; at the time, it had 100 members.
 The current name was put in place in 1980.

-As of 2009, Crossroads Christian Church has over 8,000 members and is led by senior pastor Chuck Booher.
-Crossroads Christian Church has been highlighted by some Christian media organizations for having the most recorded baptisms in one year and the largest Easter Service attendance.